georgia-tech-db/evadb/docs/index.rst

 .. code:: sql

    --- Query for asking question using ChatGPT
-   SELECT ChatGPT('Is this video summary related to LLMs', SpeechRecognizer(audio)) FROM news;
+   SELECT ChatGPT('Is this video summary related to LLMs',
+                  SpeechRecognizer(audio)) FROM news_videos;

-EvaDB's declarative query language reduces the complexity of the application, leading to more maintainable code that allows users to build on top of each other's queries.
+EvaDB's declarative query language reduces the complexity of the app, leading to more maintainable code that allows users to build on top of each other's queries.

 EvaDB comes with a wide range of models for analyzing unstructured data including image classification, object detection, OCR, face detection, etc. It is fully implemented in Python, and `licensed under the Apache license <https://github.com/georgia-tech-db/eva>`__.
 It already contains integrations with widely-used AI pipelines based on Hugging Face, PyTorch, and Open AI.